Chuck Barris: Comebacks and setbacks

-Barris, by this time living in France, came back again in 1984 and formed Barris Industries.
-He formed a distributor arm called Bel-Air Program Sales (later Barris Program Sales) and an ad-sales barter called Clarion Communications (later Barris Advertising Sales).
+After briefly living in France, Barris returned in 1984 and formed Barris Industries and a distribution unit called Bel-Air Program Sales (later Barris Program Sales) and an ad-sales barter called Clarion Communications (later Barris Advertising Sales).
 After a week-long trial of The Newlywed Game on ABC in 1984 (with Dating Game emcee Jim Lange), Barris produced the daily Newlywed Game (titled The New Newlywed Game) in syndication from 1985 to 1989, with original host Eubanks (and in 1988, comedian Paul Rodriguez).
 The Dating Game returned to syndication the next year for a three-year run (the first year hosted by Elaine Joyce, and the next two hosted by Jeff MacGregor).
-The Gong Show would also return for one season in 1988, now hosted by "True" Don Bleu.
-All of those shows (except for the one-week trial run of Newlywed on ABC) aired in syndication, not on the networks.
+The Gong Show also returned for one season in 1988, hosted by "True" Don Bleu.
+All those shows (except the one-week trial run of Newlywed on ABC) aired in syndication, not on the networks.

-Chuck Barris sold his shares of Barris Industries, Inc. in 1987 to Burt Sugarman and left to move back to France and was no longer directly involved in his media company.
+In 1987, Barris sold his shares of Barris Industriesto Burt Sugarman and returned to France, no longer directly involved in his company.
 In 1988, Barris Industries acquired the Guber-Peters Company.
-On September 7, 1989, Barris Industries was renamed as the Guber-Peters Entertainment Company.
+On September 7, 1989, Barris Industries was renamed the Guber-Peters Entertainment Company.
 After the shows' runs ended, Sony Corporation acquired Guber-Peters Entertainment (formerly Barris Industries) for $200 million on September 29, 1989, a day after Sony Corporation of Japan acquired Columbia Pictures Entertainment.
-The sale was completed on November 9, 1989, after Sony's acquisition of Columbia Pictures Entertainment a day earlier.
+The sale was completed on November 9, 1989.
 Sony revived Dating and Newlywed from 1996 to 1999.
-Sony also revived The Gong Show in 1998, this time as Extreme Gong, a Game Show Network (GSN) original production.
-Three's a Crowd would be revived as All New Three's a Crowd, which, like Extreme Gong, was a GSN original.
+It also revived The Gong Show in 1998, this time as Extreme Gong, a Game Show Network (GSN) original production.
+Three's a Crowd was revived as All New Three's a Crowd, which, like Extreme Gong, was a GSN original.
 A few years after Extreme Gong ended, Sony planned to revive the show again under its classic name and format for The WB Television Network, but this version was never realized.
 Sony and MTV Networks' Comedy Central collaborated on a fourth Gong Show revival as The Gong Show with Dave Attell in 2008; this did sell and aired on Comedy Central from July to September 2008.

-One more attempt at reviving an old game show that was not his own originally resulted in an unsold pilot of the 1950s-era game Dollar a Second, hosted by Bob Eubanks.
-It had at least one showing on GSN, and has since become part of the collector/trader's circuit.
+One more attempt at reviving an old game show that was not his own originally resulted in an unsold pilot of the 1950s-era game Dollar a Second, hosted by Eubanks.
+It had at least one showing on GSN and has become part of the collector/trader's circuit.
 Two more unsold pilots were called Bamboozle and Comedy Courtroom.

-Barris published Della: A Memoir of My Daughter in 2010 about the death of his only child, who died in 1998 after a long struggle with drug addiction.
+In 2010, Barris published Della: A Memoir of My Daughter, about the death of his only child, who died in 1998 after a long struggle with drug addiction.